Aditi-Gajurel/Aditi-Gajurel.github.io/_posts/2021-07-21-expectations-and-covariances.md

 𝑃(6)=1/6

-Continuous Distribution | Probability Density Function

-Now, we are into continuous random variables, which take on any value from continuum, any real number.
+Continuous Distribution | Probability Density Function Now, we are into continuous random variables, which take on any value from continuum, any real number.
 Hence, in this continuous probability distribution, commonly known as probability density function, the function doesn't provide the probability for a single number or value as in the case of probability mass function.
 In this case, we have to take the range and see the probability for that range.
 The probability that any random variable takes on a particular value is  0 .

-For example: Let's define our continuous random variable as the weight of the students in the class.
+FOr example: Let's define our continuous random variable as the weight of the students in the class.
 The weight of students in the class can not be measured accurately and thus exact weight of no individual is determinable.
 One randomly selected student might weight 137.56 pounds while another might weight 138.009 pounds.
 In this case, we are not able to exactly find the correct weight of each of the individuals and are rounding of or taking an approximation.
 Thus , finding the probability for a exact weight, i.e.,  𝑃(𝑊𝑒𝑖𝑔ℎ𝑡=137)  is not going to work.
 Instead, we will need to define an interval, such as  𝑃(136<𝑊𝑒𝑖𝑔ℎ𝑡<137)  and probability distribution function will help us do this.

 Let's see the modeling of probability density function with small implementation.